Summary

 - Do I see the 925 or BIS mark?

-- Can I return the item if it turns out fake?
+- Can I return the item if it’s fake?

-If the answer to any of these is no, don’t buy.
+If the answer to any is no, don’t buy.